 The House of Mirelle and Hull’s History

-The House of Mirelle was open during forty years of enormous change in the social and economic landscape intrinsic to its success.
+The House of Mirelle was open during forty years of change in the socioeconomic landscape intrinsic to its success.

-It was a female owned and female run business and most of the women who worked there were local to East Riding and Hull.
+A female owned and female run business most of the women were local to East Riding and Hull.

 The thriving City centre rebuilt and redesigned in the 1950s kept traditional private, family run businesses in the heart of the City.